selyankin/project-public-mirror/README.md

 ```

 The DSN is taken from the `DB_DSN`/`DATABASE_URL` environment variables, so
 no credentials are stored in `alembic.ini`.
+When the application runs with
+`STORAGE_MODE=db`, you must provide `DB_DSN` explicitly via the environment.